Balancing the Spread of Two Opinions in Sparse Social Networks: Conclusions

 \section{Conclusions}

-We have initiated the study of the \twoTSSshort problem from the computational complexity perspective.
-Similarly to \TSSshort most combinations of natural parameters do not lead to efficient algorithms, with the parameterized complexity with respect to the number of rounds $\fin$ and the maximum threshold of $f_{\max}$ (and possibly the budget $B$) being an interesting open problem.
+We have initiated the study of the \twoTSSshort problem from the parameterized computational complexity perspective.
+Similarly to \TSSshort, most combinations of natural parameters do not lead to efficient algorithms, with the parameterized complexity with respect to the number of rounds~$\fin$ and the maximum threshold of $f_{\max}$ (and possibly the budget $B$) being an interesting open problem.
 We also showed that there are promising algorithms for networks that are sparse (which is often the case in practice).
 We believe that identifying and studying important special cases of \twoTSSshort (such as the majority version of the \TSSshort problem) is an interesting research direction.

-For our hardness results we heavily use that if both opinions pass the first threshold of an agent at the same time, she receives both these opinions in the next round.
-What if, in the activation process, the agent prefers one of the opinions; i.e., if both the opinions pass the first threshold she only receives the preferred opinion.
-We believe that our hardness reductions can be adapted to the case where the preferred opinion is agent-specific.
-What is the complexity of the problem with one opinion preferred instance-wide?
+Yet another similar flavored research direction is to identify further real-world applications of the \twoTSSshort{}.
+It is worth mentioning that most of our results (both hardness and algorithmic) can be naturally adopted for multiple opinion models.